rstrotmann/nif/docs/reference/add_administration.md

 - cut_off_date:

-  The data cut-off date as Posix date-time.
+  The data cut-off date as Posix date-time or character.

 - keep: